-We expect that our existing cash, cash equivalents and marketable securities as of June 30, 2017, will enable us to fund our operating expenses and capital expenditure requirements for a period of at least one year from the issuance date of this Quarterly Report.
-See "- Liquidity and Capital Resources."
+We expect that our existing cash, cash equivalents and marketable securities as of June 30, 2018 and proceeds from our July 2018 public offering will enable us to fund our operating expenses and capital expenditure requirements for a period of at least one year from the issuance date of this Quarterly Report.
+See "-Liquidity and Capital Resources."